Table of Contents

 Also, the whole process of making yarns into fabric takes a noticeable amount of time and effort.
 This increases the textile production cost.

 For those two reasons, companies keep the price range beyond the reach of everyone.
-The targeted buyers of luxury fabrics remain a small community.
+The targeted buyers of most expensive fabrics remain a small community.

 We did some research.
 The original mulberry silk yarn price is at least around 40-60 USD per pound.
 The price can go up if one looks for more refined silk yarns.